-Wilson Parking receives over $1m in wage subsidy
+Covid 19 coronavirus: Wilson Parking claims another $1 million wage subsidy

 "Wilson's message is entirely consistent with official recommendations to avoid crowded transportation."

-It said the business was overqualified for the wage subsidy extension, as it was still experiencing a decline of more than the required 40 percent threshold.
+It said the business was overqualified for the wage subsidy extension, as it was still experiencing a decline of more than the required 40 per cent threshold.

-Wilson Parking were not the only ones doing it tough - Infometrics senior economist Brad Olsen said the wage subsidy was keeping a lot of people in work right now.
+Infometrics senior economist Brad Olsen said the wage subsidy was keeping a lot of people in work.

-He said more than 200,000 New Zealanders were now accessing some sort of unemployment benefit from the government, with 56,000 people going on the benefit over the past few months due to the Covid-19 coronavirus.
+He said more than 200,000 New Zealanders were now accessing some sort of unemployment benefit from the Government, and 56,000 people had gone on the benefit over the past few months because of Covid-19.

-There were also nearly 300,000 people covered by the wage subsidy extension.
+Nearly 300,000 people were covered by the wage subsidy extension.

 He said while the numbers pointed to a tough time ahead for businesses, there were signs to be optimistic about.

-"We have seen that wage susbidy that has kept many more people in work than we might've expected at the start of this pandemic and this economic slow down, so some cautious optimism."
+"We have seen that the wage subsidy has kept many more people in work than we might've expected at the start of this pandemic and this economic slowdown, so, some cautious optimism."